 If you’re ready to start leveraging Twitter to update your community on breaking local news, follow our eight best practices:

-- Be Responsive.
+4. Be Responsive.
 Engage with citizens by responding to their direct tweets.
-According to the Brandwatch study, 77 percent of Twitter users feel more positive about a brand when they tweet at that brand and receive a response.
+Seventy-seven percent of Twitter users feel more positive about a brand when they tweet at that brand and receive a response.
 If a Twitter user sends a direct message to your Twitter account, or mentions your profile by name in one of their tweets, be sure to respond timely.

 Time-Saving Tip: Save time and optimize the reach of your messages by utilizing a subscription-based multi-channel communication distribution system.
 If news is breaking, you won’t be able to rely on social media alone to notify your community.
 For maximum reach, you’ll want to send updates via social media, email, text message, and your municipal website.